noimage

 30 Oct 2021 - 11 Jan 2022

-This exhibition takes its title from the closing line of the Lord's Prayer, "For Thine is the Kingdom, the power and the glory, forever and ever, amen."
-Its subject is the fraught relationship that Souza negotiated between dogma and dissent, organised religion and eccentric spirituality.
-This relationship is explored across a field of exhibits, including a selection of Souza's works from the Jehangir Nicholson Collection, a set of his 'chemical works' on loan from the Pundole Art Gallery Collection, and an ensemble of Indo-Lusitanian sacred images from the CSMVS.
+This exhibition takes its title from the closing line of the Lord’s Prayer, “For Thine is the Kingdom, the power and the glory, forever and ever, amen.”
+It also riffs on the title of Graham Greene’s 1940 novel, The Power and the Glory, whose central character, an unnamed ‘whisky priest’, is torn between belief and carnality, heroism and weakness.
+At the core of this exhibition is the fraught relationship that Souza, himself a ‘whisky priest’, negotiated between dogma and dissent, organised religion and eccentric spirituality.
+This relationship is explored across an expanded field of exhibits, including a selection of Souza’s works from the Jehangir Nicholson Collection, a set of his ‘chemical works’ on loan from the Pundole Art Gallery Collection, and an ensemble of Indo-Lusitanian sacred images borrowed from the CSMVS.

 Watch a special walkthrough by curator Ranjit Hoskote here.